LEDGER HARDWARE WALLETS

 The decentralized application!

-But before we get into what decentralized applications or ‘Dapps’ are and how they affect you, let’s first take a look at the old-school regular type of app we’re all used to dealing with.
+But before we get into what decentralized applications or ‘dApps’ are and how they affect you, let’s first take a look at the type of app we’re all used to dealing with.

 Right now, odds are you use at least a dozen apps on a weekly basis.
-Ranging from ordering food, picking up a taxi, arranging a meeting, and booking your next Zumba class, apps are used for much of what we do and are now an integral part of our daily experience.
+Ranging from ordering food, picking up a taxi, arranging a meeting, and booking your next Zumba class, apps are an integral part of our daily experience.

 But despite the utility and benefit that many of these apps provide, there is a heap of downsides that can make them less desirable than they first seem.
 After all, they are generally owned and operated by corporations that might not necessarily have your best interests in mind.